Korsani/wifite/readme.md

 Other changes include a complete code re-write with bug fixes and added stability.
 Due to problems with the Python Tkinter suite, the GUI has been left out of this latest version.

+Added in this fork :
+* -1, to crack only the first (and most powerful) AP
+* --avoid-ssid, to avoid cracking a specific ssid (you own AP, for example)
+* --save-file, to save data of cracked AP in a specific file
+* And small debugs

 About
 -----